Brazil deforestation climbs 67% through July as government attacks data

 “News like this that does not match the truth causes great damage to the image of Brazil,” Bolsonaro said in a press conference last week.

-However, the space research agency, independent scientists and environmentalists have defended the data as accurate.
+The country’s space research agency, independent scientists and environmentalists, however, have all defended the data as accurate.
 Fired INPE director Ricardo Galvao told Reuters on Saturday that he continued to defend the figures as showing an “undeniable” spike in deforestation.

+A retired Air Force colonel, Darcton Policarpo Damiao, will head the agency for now, the government said on Monday.
+Damiao has a doctorate in sustainable development and his thesis was on deforestation in the Amazon, according to the announcement.

 Due to cloud cover and other factors, deforestation registered in a certain month may have happened in a prior month, Environment Minister Ricardo Salles said last week.
 At a news conference with Bolsonaro, the minister suggested that discrepancies of that kind made it impossible to trust the data.